/

 Office desk ‘grazers’ risk oral health

-The benefits of chewing sugarfree gum are well documented and it is a clinically proven way to look after oral health whilst ‘on the go’.
+The benefits of chewing sugar-free gum are well documented, and it is a clinically proven way to look after oral health while ‘on the go’.

-The reason for chewing sugarfree gum after eating and drinking is that chewing stimulates the flow of saliva which washes away food debris, helps neutralise damaging plaque acids and remineralise tooth enamel.
-The proven benefits of chewing sugarfree gum provide a strong reason to recommend chewing sugarfree gum to patients.
+The reason for chewing sugar-free gum after eating and drinking is that chewing stimulates the flow of saliva, which washes away food debris, helps neutralise damaging plaque acids, and remineralizes tooth enamel.
+The proven benefits of chewing sugar-free gum provide a strong reason to recommend chewing sugar-free gum to patients.